Menu

 News

-Having the lowest vaccination rate of all continents (only 2% of the population has received the first vaccination dose), Africa continues to struggle with combatting the effects of the coronavirus.
-In addition to lower-than-expected deliveries of vaccines combined with vaccination hesitancy, inadequate infrastructure is one of the many factors for the low vaccination rate.
-U.S. AFRICOM is donating the field hospitals to help African nations build their disaster readiness, response, and mitigation capabilities.
+Africa has the lowest vaccination rate of all continents, with only 2% of the population receiving the first COVID-19 vaccination.
+The continent has struggled to combat the effects of the coronavirus due to lower-than-expected vaccine deliveries, vaccination hesitancy, and inadequate infrastructure.
+In response, U.S. AFRICOM is donating field hospitals to help African nations enhance their disaster readiness, medical response, and mitigation capabilities.

 U.S. AFRICOM DONATES FIELD HOSPITALS TO AFRICA